boxgaming/qbjs/README.md

 # QBJS

-QBJS is QBasic for the modern web.
+QBasic for the modern web.